 Welcome to the Languages Department

 It goes without saying that learning another language in this modern world is fast becoming an essential skill.
-This is not just because of increased travel, but it is also more than likely that during your working life, you will deal with colleagues and others from abroad yourself.
-Developing your language skills also helps you to gain confidence in communicating with others and become more aware of other cultures.
-It also shows some serious and sought after personal qualities such as openness of mind, risk taking, perseverance, listening skills, good memory, social skills along with many others.
+Not only because of increased travel, but it is also more than likely that at work, you will deal with colleagues and others from abroad.
+Developing your language skills also helps you to gain confidence in communicating with others and to become more aware of other cultures.

 A whole new world…

-In every environment, speaking languages gives you access to a whole new world; music, the internet, cultural history, films, new places and people you would otherwise never have met.
-This applies in the workplace as much as anywhere else.
+Speaking languages gives you access to a whole new world; music, the internet, culture, history, films, new places and people you would otherwise never have met.

 Show me the money…